AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Proposed Framework

 The processing platforms of the proposed~\Design~framework are shown in Fig.~\ref{fig:app}: (a) a hardware path implementing the HDC classifier with binary computing on an ARM Cortex-A9 SoC, where feature and position $\mathcal{HV}$s are generated via FPGA design and encoding is completed by lightweight circuits, with an LED indicating AMS status; and (b) a bipolar computing path on a mobile-watch device pair.

 Similar to the binary design, the mobile system is built on our HDC model and is optimized for adaptive, efficient AMS prediction in mountaineers using always-on smartwatches for continuous sensing.
 A Samsung Galaxy Watch4 continuously records HR (bpm) and SpO$_2$ and streams the data to a paired smartphone for AMS risk prediction.
 The platform also supports switching between alternative ML models for comparison.
 Developed in Android Studio/Kotlin, the application is lightweight and integrates seamlessly with mobile devices.
+For the mobile-wearable deployment path, our real-time sensing pipeline uses wearable-accessible signals, primarily SpO$_2$ and HR, streamed from the smartwatch to the smartphone.
+Blood-sample-derived variables are not required for real-time mobile inference.

 \ignore{ Like binary design, the mobile system is built on our proposed HDC model.
 This high-level system is optimized for adaptive and efficient AMS prediction in mountaineers using always-on smart watches for continuous sensing.
 The wristband continuously records real-time physiological signals, including HR (bpm) and SpO$_2$, via a Samsung Galaxy Watch4, and communicates the data to a paired smartphone for AMS risk prediction.
 The platform also offers flexibility to switch between alternative ML models for comparison.
 Developed using Android Studio and Kotlin, our application is lightweight and designed for seamless integration into mobile devices. }